 Period 1: Introduction

 This is basically direct demonstration with introduction of each board one at a time.
 First put 一 in front of the child, say 一.
 Then, trace slowly while saying the stroke name ‘橫’.
 Repeat the character.
-Then you can invite the child to trace.
+Then invite the child to trace.

-After finishing each board, some Montessori teachers would put completed boards off to a corner.
+After finishing each board, some Montessori teachers will put completed boards off to a corner.
 Others may turn the boards face down to decrease distraction.
-See which is the most comfortable and effective way for you and the child.
+See which method is the most effective way for you and the child.

 Period 2: Differentiation

 Put the characters (一, 四, 七) in front of the child and ask ‘Which is 一?’.
 Wait for the child to indicate.
 Then ask the child to trace it.
 While tracing, invite the child to pronounce the character before and after, and also name the strokes in the process.

 After that, do the same to ask about 四 and七.
 Use different ways to ask, e.g. “which is, trace, can you point to, show me…” If a child does not pick or trace the correct character, return to Period 1.